Talk the Talk, or How to Learn a Language

 The new laws demanding immigrants to learn Norwegian can seem very daunting.
 However, the key to mastering the language may be sitting right next to you, in your hand, or in your pocket.

-This article is written by Norway Today’s guest writer, Karoline Gore, to be shared with our faithful readers.
+This article is written by Norway Today’s guest writer, Karoline Gore, to be shared with our esteemed readers.
 Karoline is a freelance writer and editor.

 © #Norway Today